LukeNZ/launchpad/message-architecture.md

 > `MECO (Main Engine Cutoff)`

-Launch statuses can also affect the display of the application (such as the positioning of on-screen elements) when the "statusType" parameter is set to "event", and are interwoven in the "Incoming Telemetry" timeline.
+Launch statuses can also affect the display of the application (such as the positioning of on-screen elements) when the "statusType" parameter is set to "moment", and are interwoven in the "Incoming Telemetry" timeline.
 These special statuses can only be played once.
-The server keeps track of which events have been submitted and disallows any future events of the same type.
-The client should disable the ability to send such an event irregardless.
+The server keeps track of which moments have been submitted and disallows any future moments of the same type.
+The client should disable the ability to send such an moments irregardless.

-Events can be any of the following types:
+Moments can be any of the following types:

 * Upcoming
 * PropellantLoading